Mini Taco Stuffed Peppers

 - 2 tablespoons lime juice

-In 10-inch skillet, cook beef and reserved 3/4 cup chopped peppers over medium-high heat 5 to 7 minutes, stirring occasionally, until beef is brown; drain.
+- In 10-inch skillet, cook beef and reserved 3/4 cup chopped peppers over medium-high heat 5 to 7 minutes, stirring occasionally, until beef is brown; drain.
 Stir in taco seasoning mix and water.
-Cook over medium heat 5-10, stirring occasionally.
+Cook over medium heat about 5 minutes, stirring occasionally.
 Let mixture slightly cool.

-Fill each pepper as full as possible with the beef mixture and place on a baking sheet.
-Bake peppers for 13-15 minutes.
+- With a small spoon, fill each pepper as full as possible with the beef mixture over the skillet so the meat can fall back in if it doesn't fit and place on a baking sheet.
+Bake peppers for 8-10 minutes.

-For the Cilantro Cream Sauce: In a food processor, pulse the sour cream, cilantro, garlic, and lime juice until smooth.
+- For the Cilantro Cream Sauce: In a food processor, pulse the sour cream, cilantro, garlic, and lime juice until smooth.
 Chill in the refrigerator until ready to serve.
+If you don't have a food processor, chop by hand.

 The peppers can be assembled ahead of time and then popped in the oven when ready to bake.
 The Cilantro Cream Sauce is almost better when made a day ahead of time so the flavors can blend.